The Dungeon Keeper 2 Iceberg

 Masterpiece = Your dungeon is a canvas, and you are the artist.
 There are hardly any limits to building in this realm, so have fun and see what you can come up with.
 At the northwest point of the map there is a fortified hero-base instead of an unprotected gate.

-Torment = Your dungeon dwells in a water-logged realm.
-You start on two islands, and build out from there.
-Next to these are two unclaimed island fortresses to take over and build things in.
-The northern swathes of this realm are full of traps, which will claim many of your imps.
-But, because this is a nice cosy sandbox mode, there’s plenty of prizes to claim. - Overworking Trolls and Bile Demons - A well-known method for pumping out traps and doors is to lock your Trolls and Bile Demons in the Workshop.
+10. Overworking Trolls and Bile Demons - A well-known method for pumping out traps and doors is to lock your Trolls and Bile Demons in the Workshop.
 Because they won’t be able to escape, they’ll be forced to carry on working.
 But, if they get too unhappy they’ll smash the doors down and see themselves out.
 You can prevent this by building a lair and a hatchery in said workshop.
 Then it’s only an issue of making sure they’re paid…or not!

-- Possession is OP - So much so that speedrunners have made a "No Possession" catergory for the game.
+11. Possession is OP - So much so that speedrunners have made a "No Possession" category for the game.
 Possession, as its name implies, lets you nab one of your creatures and go into a first-person mode.
 This lasts until you run out of mana or you relinquish control of your victim.
 Possession’s cheapness, quick cooldown-timer and ease of movement make it very easy to abuse.
 Most possession spell footage you’ll see is just people circle-strafing things to death.
 It’s by far the most effective on traps, as they tend to have short ranges and sluggish cooldown timers.
 While a fast-moving creature will give you the best results, you should be able to outwit the enemy AI just fine.
 The only problems you'll have is falling prey to your own hubris.
 No, you should not try to solo that group of giants.

-- Slapping - By right-clicking, you can use the hand of evil to slap your creatures.
+12. Slapping - By right-clicking, you can use the hand of evil to slap your creatures.
 Slap Imps to make them work faster, and slap Mistresses to make them happy.
 Besides this, slapping puts your creatures in a less-than-stellar mood.
 If you're feeling especially cruel, you can slap them to death.
 This can also be done to enemies in your prisons and torture chambers.

-- Unusual Lose Conditions - You can lose several levels without losing your dungeon heart.
+13. Unusual Lose Conditions - You can lose several levels without losing your dungeon heart.
 These are few and relatively far-between, but they go as follows:

 1. Rout/Sweetwater - If Lord Ironhelm escapes into his portal.